 Visual functions, meaning pattern or image recognition.
 The human mind sees light signals and interprets them – and turns that into a perception.
 This ability of interpretation also tells me where I should look next.
 From a SOC perspective, this relates to how we create a picture of what is happening.
 Observables are presented to analysts so they can compare patterns to other historical patterns and recognize a type of attack or identify a threat actor, as many threat actors have specific ways of attacking.

 Higher mental functions, which include putting the puzzle pieces together, problem solving, thinking, planning, making judgement calls – these are all things that humans still must do, and these types of processes will probably remain the exclusive domain of human beings for a long time.
 But there are ways for humans to interact with machines and get their recommendations.
 There are aspects of these processes that machines do better.
 For example, look at IBM’s Watson: Watson might be very good at chess, and this is simply because Watson can understand all the chess moves available and see multiple steps ahead.
-Where AI will likely play in here within the context of the SOC is in bringing a lot of different inputs together and understanding the patterns.
+Where AI will likely play in here within the context of the SOC is in cyber security risk assessment, bringing a lot of different inputs together and understanding the patterns.
 The way the interaction happens could potentially be a conversation, with questions being posed like:

 - What is the probable next step of an attack?
 “Calculate where next steps might be so we can conduct threat hunting.”